abusedmedia/Presenta-WWW/content/blog/why-you-need-presenta.md

 The social sharing preview (or open-graph image) is the image shown by social networks when someone share a specific URL.
 It's a great tool to increase user engagement because an image is way more powerful and attractive than plain text.
 But a single image for every page underpowers the tool.

 **PRESENTA** can help in this context creating a dynamic image for each webpage automatically using some page-related information (i.e. title, date, author, etch).
 The integration is dead-easy since it provides an **image URL**.

+To learn more, there's a [basic tutorial](/blog/a-basic-introduction-to-presenta) of the platform.